+1-868-638-6062

 Our approach

 We are working with civil society, local communities, resource managers, and users—including the most vulnerable—to build resilience and ensure fair, equitable, and sustainable outcomes in addressing climate change and related disasters.
-Leveraging over a decade of experience, tools, and partnerships, we focus on ecosystem-based and community-based approaches (EBA/CBA) and make sure that civil society has a voice in climate and disaster decision-making through participatory policy development at national and regional levels.
+Leveraging over a decade of experience, tools, and partnerships, we focus on ecosystem-based and community-based approaches (EBA/CBA) and make sure that civil society has a voice in climate and disaster decision-making through participatory policy development at national and regional levels and mobilising finance and partnerships.

 Our Resilience programme aligns with national priorities and the CARICOM Regional Framework for Achieving Development Resilient to Climate Change and Comprehensive Disaster Management Strategy.
 It also supports the ambitious targets of the Paris Agreement, the 2030 Agenda for Sustainable Development, and the SAMOA Pathway.